 Evelyn Messinger, President.
 San Francisco, CA – InterAct

 Evelyn is a television news producer and pioneer of online citizen engagement.
-She was the series producer of the Webby Award-winning international news feature Global Pulse for the national satellite television channel Link TV; the Director of the news literacy website Know the News; and a documentary and feature producer for programs that have appeared on the BBC, PBS, ARTE, ABC News and others.
+Currently working as the executive producer of News Ambassadors, she was the series producer of the Webby Award-winning international news feature Global Pulse for the national satellite television channel Link TV; the Director of the news literacy website Know the News; and a documentary and feature producer for programs that have appeared on the BBC, PBS, ARTE, ABC News and others.
 She was a producer of “Spacebrides,” the Emmy-award winning TV news programs that connected Russia and the US in the 1980’s.
 In the 1990’s, Evelyn was the founding director of the Soros Foundation’s electronic media program, and executive director of Internews Network, an international NGO that supports media development worldwide, where she oversaw grants to independent news outlets and journalism training programs in emerging democracies in Eastern Europe and the former USSR.

 Heather Hurford, Boulder CO – Technical Program Manager, Sound Hound